Luthetus/Luthetus.Ide/README.md

 # Blazor Studio (Not yet released)
-- A free and open source IDE written using .NET - a Photino host, Blazor UI, and C#
+- A free and open source IDE being written with .NET: C#, Blazor UI, and a Photino host.

 - Runs on Linux, Windows, and Mac